 Fell like discovering the Reykjavik beer scene?
 Then this is the place to go.
 At Micro Bar, they are passionate about beer so you will find great craft beer and local options, a great pit stop for any beer fan on a Saturday night.
 Bartenders are knowledgeable, so if you have any question regarding beer, they will surely help you.

 Phone: +354 552 2300

 Lebowski is not a random name.
 If you are a fan of the movie produced and filmed by the Cohen brothers, then you find a place to pilgrim.
 The whole environment of this bar revolves around the movie.
 Don’t forget the house drink: White Russian cocktails.
 The great thing about this bar is that you can leave dress codes behind, you can have a shot or a fantastic American styled burger.
 Heaven on earth.

 Address: Grandagardur 8, Reykjavik 101, Iceland

 Phone: +354 456 4040

-Located in the trendiest area of the Reykjavik’s nightlife scene and close to the harbor side, this craft bar offers great beverages as well as local food.
+Located in the trendiest area of the Reykjavik’s nightlife scene and close to the harbor side, this craft bar offers great beverages as well as typical Icelandic food.
 The beer collection is exceptional, and they also have vegan options.